madrilene/eleventy-excellent/src/posts/2022-10-12-post-with-image.md

 {% imagePlaceholder "./src/assets/images/opengraph-default.jpg", "The preview for social media", "An interesting caption text." %}

-### Link to original image

-{% imageLink "./src/assets/images/opengraph-default.jpg", "The preview for social media" %}

 ## CSS

 You can change the CSS for the page and blog post images in `./src/assets/css/blocks/page.css` and `./src/assets/css/blocks/blog.css`: